 - Whether you wish to fall pregnant and have children in the future

 If you have no symptoms then you and your doctor may decide that no treatment is necessary.
-Your doctor will arrange follow up and investigations to monitor the leiomyomata and check on the size of the leiomyomata.
+Your doctor will arrange follow up and investigations to monitor your fibroids mata and arrange regular checks on their size.

 Treatment with medication

-If you have myomata and mild symptoms such as mild fibroid pain, then your doctor may recommend medication such as simple analgesics.
+If you have mild fibroid pain, then your doctor may recommend medication such as simple analgesics.
 Medication bought without a prescription, such as acetaminophen (paracetamol in the UK) or ibuprofen may be sufficient for mild pain.

 If you have menorrhagia then your doctor may advise iron supplements to help prevent anaemia or to treat anaemia if you already have a low blood count.

 Medication that is commonly taken as oral contraception may be suggested and prescribed for the relief of symptoms from myomata.
 Taking a low dose oral contraceptive pill does not cause fibroids to enlarge and often helps to reduce heavy bleeding.